Elvis Movies: JAILHOUSE ROCK

 As Recorded At Greensboro Coliseum: ELVIS ON TOUR – First (or Second) Reactions

-I really struggled during my first run-through of CD 3 of Elvis On Tour, as I initially found both the sound and performance disappointing.
+I really struggled during my first run-through of CD 3 of Elvis On Tour, as I initially found it disappointing.
 I decided to give it another try about a week later, so this consolidated review actually represents impressions from both my first and second listens of the show.

 I’ve been enjoying the new Elvis On Tour boxed set, so I’m continuing my informal, off-the-cuff reviews.
 This time, I’ll be listening to CD 3, which captures Elvis Presley’s concert on Friday, April 14, 1972, at the Greensboro Coliseum in North Carolina.
 Though this show is previously unreleased, it does have 3 songs that appear in the actual movie.